Redocly/redocly-cli/docs/commands/preview.md

 ### Select a product for preview

 Specify the product package to use by setting a `--product` argument.
-If this setting is not supplied, the preview command will try to guess which package to use from the project's `package.json` or use `realm` by default.
+If this setting is not supplied, the preview command tries to guess which package to use from the project's `package.json` or use `realm` by default.

 ```bash
 redocly preview --product=revel